Speech Impairment Attorneys in Los Angeles

 If you are facing difficulties accessing the supports and services your child needs to succeed in school, reach out to our team of special education lawyers at Woodsmall Law Group.
-We provide free consultations to all parents who need representation in IEP disputes and can walk you through the process of getting a free appropriate public education for your child.
+We serve the San Gabriel Valley and eastern Los Angeles, and provide free consultations to all parents who need representation in IEP disputes and can walk you through the process of getting a free appropriate public education for your child.
 To discuss your case today, call us at (626) 440-0028.

 What Is a Speech Impairment?

 A speech impairment is a condition that limits a person’s ability to speak and articulate.
 Stuttering is the most well-known speech impairment, but they can include omitting certain sounds, difficulties understanding directions, or trouble speaking in social settings.
 These disorders can occur for several reasons, ranging from mental health conditions to brain functions to the physical structure of the face, but the end result is that the child has difficulties speaking.

 Speech impairments come in four major forms, which include: